Large Language Models for Combinatorial Optimization of Design Structure Matrix: Methodology

 \subsection{Evaluation of Generated Solutions}

-To evaluate solution quality, each new sequence generated by the LLM is assessed upon creation.
-In DSM sequencing, the objective is to reorder the rows and columns of the DSM to minimize the number of feedback loops.
+Each candidate solution generated by the LLM is evaluated immediately upon creation using a predefined scoring function.
+In general, a wide range of objectives have been proposed for DSM sequencing in prior research, depending on whether the emphasis is on reducing iteration, improving concurrency, lowering cost, or enhancing modularity.
+Examples include minimizing feedbacks or weighted feedbacks \cite{kusiak1993decomposition,Steward1981}, minimizing feedback length \cite{Gebala1991}, and more \cite{Altus1996,Baldwin2000}.
+In this study, we adopt the most widely used objective: minimizing the number of feedback loops (i.e., non-zero entries above the diagonal of the DSM adjacency matrix).
+This criterion has been consistently employed in the literature as a baseline indicator of process rework, making it appropriate for evaluating the feasibility of an LLM-driven optimization approach.

 The resulting score is then used to rank solutions in the solution base and to guide sampling and prompt construction in subsequent iterations.
 For optimization problems other than DSM sequencing, the evaluation criteria can be adapted based on the structural characteristics and design objectives of the specific problem.
-For instance, in modularity optimization (i.e., clustering), the metric may focus on maximizing intra-module cohesion while minimizing inter-module dependencies.
+For instance, in modularity optimization (i.e., the partitioning task), the metric may focus on maximizing intra-module cohesion while minimizing inter-module dependencies.
 When the predefined number of iterations is reached or the evaluation score meets a known optimal threshold, the iteration process is terminated.
-At that point, the best-performing solution identified is returned as the final output.
+The best-performing solution is then returned as the final output.